LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 Box-and-swarm plots displaying quartile and individual d′ values are shown in Figure \ref{fig-voc-dprime}.
 Again, note that d′ is an aggregate measure of sensitivity that does not distinguish between responses to foil items versus other types of false alarms, but the statistical model does estimate separate coefficients for target response rate and foil response rate.
-The statistical model indicated significant main effects for all three trial type manipulations, as seen in Figure \ref{fig-voc-dprime}a.
+The model indicated significant main effects for all three trial type manipulations, as seen in Figure \ref{fig-voc-dprime}a.
 Model results indicate no significant difference in target detection between maintain- and switch-attention trials, but did show fewer responses to foils in maintain-attention trials (estimated effect size 0.16 d′); a corresponding increase in d′ in the maintain attention condition is seen for nearly all listeners in Figure \ref{fig-voc-dprime}a, left column.
-Regarding spectral degradation, listeners were better at detecting targets in 20-channel trials (estimated effect size 0.23 d′), but there was no significant difference in response to foils for the spectral degradation manipulation.
+Regarding spectral degradation, listeners were better at detecting targets in 20-channel trials (estimated effect size 0.24 d′), but there was no significant difference in response to foils for the spectral degradation manipulation.
 For the switch gap length manipulation, the model indicated much greater response to foil items in the long gap trials (estimated effect size 0.53 d′).
+The model also showed a significant difference in response bias in the attentional contrast, with responses slightly more likely in the maintain- than the switch-attention condition.
+This bias was in the opposite direction as the bias seen in Experiment 1, reflecting the fact that in Experiment 2 there were slightly more false alarms in the maintain attention trials than in the switch attention trials, whereas in Experiment 1 the pattern was the reverse.

 The model also indicated a three-way interaction (lower sensitivity in maintain-attention, 10-channel, long-gap trials; Figure \ref{fig-voc-dprime}c),